Cwm Idwal: Welsh winter monitoring system live and upgraded

 A climbers’ meeting this week expressed their opposition to the continued ban on climbing at Symonds Yat, Herefordshire, imposed by Forestry England.

-The BMC Cymru North Wales Area Meeting will take place online on Zoom on Wednesday 7th August 2024, starting at 7.30pm.
+The next BMC Cymru North Wales Area Meeting will take place on Wednesday 23rd October in person, at the Beacon Climbing Centre, Caernarfon (LL55 2BD).
+The meeting will start at 7.30pm.

 News